 In the winter we cook old-fashioned oats in the microwave with water, and add dried fruit or whatever fresh fruit is in season.
 In the summer we often roast them lightly in the oven or microwave, add dried nuts and fruit, and serve them cold with milk or yogurt (This is called muesli in Switzerland and our whole family loves it).

 This is how I make apple cinnamon oatmeal which is a favorite fall breakfast:

 I spoon the amount of dry oatmeal I want (about 1/3 cup) in a ceramic or glass bowl.
-I add some chopped almonds or pecans, and half of an apple which I have peeled, cored and chopped.
+I add some chopped almonds or pecans, and half of an apple (or more) which I have peeled, cored and chopped.
 I add about a Tablespoon of raisins if I want extra sweetness.
-Sometimes I also add some wheat germ or ground hemp seeds or flax seeds for extra protein and nutrients.
+Sometimes I also add some wheat germ or ground hemp seeds or flax seeds or even whey protein powder for extra protein and nutrients.
 I add about 1/2 teaspoon cinnamon (you can add a pinch of salt also) and enough water to almost cover the oats, about 1 cup or so.

 This is how it looks in the bowl: